 The Test of Honour core box is designed as a complete two-player starter set, with enough miniatures, cards, rules and accessories, as well as a Battle Guide containing six linked scenarios for you and your opponent to battle through.
 The missions in the Battle Guide all have an effect on the next battle for the victor and loser and play out really well as an introductory campaign.
 The full Test of Honour rulebook is available to download for free from Warlord Games.

 The Test of Honour core box has 35 miniatures (20 ashigaru spearmen, 10 ashigaru armed with bows or muskets, and 5 samurai heroes).
-There are multiple options for construction and each warrior has around 10 pieces each, so while they are relatively easily to construct, the sheer amount of options available requires some thought and aren’t entirely beginner friendly.
+There are multiple options for construction and each warrior has around 10 pieces each, so while they are relatively easy to construct, the sheer amount of options available requires some thought and aren’t entirely beginner-friendly.

 As an example, each ashigaru spure has enough for 5 ashigaru soldiers, with 5 legs, 5 torsos, 10 different head options, 5 back flags, and 5 diasho sword pairs in sheaths (a diasho is the combination of katana and wakizashi, long and short swords the samurai traditionally carried).
-There is also the option for a katana wielding sergeant, a couple of different musicians, a standard bearer ,and soldier carrying a backpack along with several spear wielding arm options.
+There is also the option for a katana-wielding sergeant, a couple of different musicians, a standard-bearer, and a soldier carrying a backpack along with several spear-wielding arm options.

 We assembled ours as shown in the pictures below, but for reference:

 - 5 samurai

 - 3 musket troopers

 - 2 standard bearers